 Assign a set of features F_s[i]

-that are used to build the score s[i]
+that are used by a scoring function s[i]

 .